Position: Associate Dean (Research and Innovation), School of Chemical and Physical Sciences, Victoria Univerity of Wellington.

 Professor Spencer is still excited by the potential of carbon nanotubes.
 Like all scientists, he has plenty of curiosity, determination and practical skills, but he also enjoys the need to keep learning.
 He has had to learn new techniques, such as electron microscopy and how to make new molecules at temperatures as high as 800°C. He has also had to think in a new way about materials and what you might do with them.

-Home page of the Victoria University of Wellington School of Chemical and Physical Science and more about the organometallic research undertaken there.
+For more information visit the home page of the Victoria University of Wellington School of Chemical and Physical Sciences and the MacDiarmid Institute for Advanced Materials and Nanotechnology website.